ppant/Coursera-Data-Science-Capstone-Project/README.md

 * ReadLine code for eachin file
 * Answer Code for Capstone Quiz 1 questions
 * Code for creating n-grams (1,2,3,4,5,6 grams)
+* Code for UI and Server with images and CSS